READ ON TO DISCOVER HOW TO STUDY SMARTER.

 LONG-TERM LEARNING STRATEGIES

-Long-term learning strategies are more appropriate for students when it comes to information they will need to remember for the duration of the semester and beyond.
-These strategies, referred to as Cognitive-Based Study Skills, are ineffective for factual recall and are better used for inferencing and applying the content.
-Some skills that a student may need to learn will be used in application and therefore the student must learn it beyond the surface level.
+Long-term learning strategies are more appropriate for students for information they want to remember for the entire semester and beyond.
+Strategies referred to as Cognitive-Based Study Skills are ineffective for factual recall.
+They are better used for inferencing and applying the content.
+Skills that a student needs to learn to be applied must be learned beyond the surface level.
 In order to truly learn something, a learner needs to be able to learn a concept from different perspectives and as applied to various situations.
 Lastly, the learner will be able to adapt and apply the concept to various situations.

-Most education programs instruct teachers to teach using the following method: show or model a tool or concept to their students, then help them use it correctly (scaffold), and lastly expect them to use it independently.
-This method is referred to as “I do, We do, You do.”
+Most teachers use the following method: show or model a tool or concept to their students, help them use it correctly (scaffold), and lastly expect them to use it independently.
+This method is often referred to as “I do, We do, You do.”
 Teachers often skip the scaffolding part and the independent practice part due to limited time.
-Therefore, it would be smart for parents to remind their children to use this tool while studying important concepts for the long-term.
+Therefore, it is smart for students to practice skills learned in class while studying important concepts for the long-term.

 JUST THE TIP OF THE ICEBERG

 This is only the beginning of understanding the purpose of breaking things down and understanding Study Skills.
 We have so much more to share with you.
 During our workshops students participate in the full circle of the “I do, We do, You do” process.
 This ensures true ownership and application of the study skill.
 In addition, we teach different tricks and strategies to use for short-term and long-term purposes.
 Importantly, students have opportunities to apply and practice these skills.
 We would love to be part of your journey.
 STUDY SMARTER NOT HARDER with Mundo Academy as your guide.
-Contact us to be a part of your success.
+Click here to Get A FREE Study Skills Course Today!
+Let us be a part of your success!